lawrennd/old_talks/_ai/debating-project-debater.md

 \notes{You can my speech from the debate in the video above.
 Below I include a transcript of my speech and some answers to questions put to me before the debate by [Katia Mwoskvitch](http://www.katiamoskvitch.com).
 The debate featured on [BBC Click](https://www.bbc.co.uk/programmes/m000bsy1), CNN, [Fortune Magazine](https://fortune.com/2019/11/22/ibm-ai-debate-arguments-cambridge-union/) and Newsweek.

 I also answered some questions for Katia Moskvitch of the IBM Research Communicaitons team, I've included them below.
-[Katia's very comprehensive write up is available as a medium post](https://medium.com/@IBMResearch/augmenting-humans-ibms-project-debater-ai-gives-human-debating-teams-a-hand-at-cambridge-69a29bcd4eff).}
+[Katia's very comprehensive write up is available as a medium post](https://medium.com/@IBMResearch/augmenting-humans-ibms-project-debater-ai-gives-human-debating-teams-a-hand-at-cambridge-69a29bcd4eff).

+You can also read a blog post on \addblog{System Zero}{2015/12/04/what-kind-of-ai}.}

 \notes{\subsection{Transcript}